-Medium-Pressure UV Light Systems are defined by the UV Light spectrum in which they operate.
+in which they operate.
 They operate in a wavelength range starting at approximately 250 nanometers (nm) to well over 600 nm.
-The lamps operate at temperatures in excess of 1500 °F. They were originally used for drinking water sanitation.
+The lamps operate at temperatures in excess of 1,500 degrees Fahrenheit.
+They were originally used for drinking water sanitation.
 UV light in this range of wavelengths can react with a wide variety of chemicals in the water and can deactivate chlorine sanitizers.
-This is a problem when used to treat swimming pool water, because
+This is a problem when used to treat swimming pool water, because it would require higher amounts of sanitizer and thus, increase operating cost.
+These units are effective in removing chloramines through a process known as photolysis, a chemical reaction involving light.